Tomiko Itooka: Personal life

 Itooka had four children.
 In 1979, her husband died.
 Following his death, Itooka relocated to Ashiya, Hyōgo.
 In her later years, she maintained an active lifestyle.
 In her 70s, she climbed Mount Nijō, and summited Mount Ontake twice.
 At the age of 100 in 2008, Itooka successfully climbed each step of Ashiya shrine without any assistance.
 She participated in the Saigoku Kannon Pilgrimage, which was a pilgrimage to 33 temples.
 Itooka attributed her longevity to eating bananas and drinking Calpis, a Japanese dairy-based beverage.
+She was a Jōdo Shinshū.

 Itooka was still able to independently move at age 116, but she mainly used a wheelchair.
 She was recognized as the oldest living person by Guinness World Records in September 2024 after the death of Maria Branyas.
 She died on 29 December 2024, at the age of 116 years and 220 days, at a nursing home in Ashiya.
 Reports attributed her death to complications related to old age.
 Following her death, 116-year-old Inah Canabarro Lucas of Brazil became the world's oldest living person.